abbotto/teleprint/CONTRIBUTING.md

 ### Use semantic commit messages

 - `build`: Changes to the build system and external dependencies.
-- `ci`: Changes to the CI files.
+- `deploy`: Changes to the deployment files.
 - `doc`: Changes to the documentation.
-- `feat`: Add new behaviour to the code.
+- `feat`: Introduce new behaviour in the code.
 - `fix`: Fix malfunctioning code.
 - `perf`: Changes that improve code performance.
-- `refactor`: Restructure code without changing the behaviour.
+- `refactor`: Change code without altering the external behaviour.
 - `style`: Changes based on project conventions and linting rules.
-- `test`: Add or edit tests.
+- `test`: Changes to the testing files and environemnt.

 ```
 feat: do all the things